Where Do They All Go? PCB Layout Component Placement Guidelines

 Whether I create this floorplan myself or it comes from someone else, I have found that it’s a good idea to know where all the parts need to go before I start shotgunning components on the screen.
 This helps me to create a placement that allows for trace routing and an even power distribution.

 After, I will bring my components onto the screen in logical groups from the schematic.
 Selecting the components by cross-probing from the schematic is especially helpful for this.
-I can select a group of components that are all tied together in a circuit, and place that group outside the board edge near the location where I know that they will eventually end up based on my floor plan.
+I can select a group of components that are all tied together in a circuit, and place that group outside the printed circuit board edge near the location where I know that they will eventually end up based on my floor plan.

 Component locations for connectors must be exact to match up with the rest of the system